hayooka/audio_Localization_dataset/README.md

 - **Speech-to-Text** — Google Cloud STT with Arabic (Kuwaiti dialect) and English support

 > **Paper:** *A Non-Prosthetic Assistive System for Persons with Hearing Losses: Design and Experimental Investigation*
-> F. AlHayek, R. Alsubaiei, M. Alsahhaf, G. Alajmi, A. Almutairi, K. Youssef, S. Said, S. Alkork — American University of the Middle East
+> F. AlHayek, R. Alsubaiei, M. Alsahhaf, G. Alajmi, A. Almutairi, K. Youssef — American University of the Middle East

 ---